Our History

 2005 to 2018: Development

-AKOR parent groups are held in schools of Little Haiti, North Miami, and the Parent Academy of Miami-Dade County Public Schools.
+AKOR parent groups are held in schools of Little Haiti, North Miami, and the Parent Academy.
+The content and intervention techniques of AKOR takes shape around their discussions.
+The program receives the Phoebe Apperson Award from the Parent Teacher Association in 2006.

-“A Case Study of Haitian Students Identity Awareness” by Dr. Charlene Desir at NOVA Southeastern University.
+It is utilized in 2 research studies: “A Case Study of Haitian Students Identity Awareness” by Dr. Charlene Desir at NOVA Southeastern University, and “The Haitian Parent Initiative” by Dr. Lynn Katz at the University of Miami.

 2023-2024: Production of the AKOR video series